How to Get Rid of Neck Lines and Wrinkles

 5 Affordable & Popular Retinoid Serums Reviewed

-Jade rollers and gua sha
+What about jade rollers and gua sha for neck wrinkles?

 These face tools have their origins in traditional chinese medicine; and in recent decades, found their way into mainstream culture.
 Fans swear by the ability of these stones and rollers to remove toxins and swelling- which may hold some truth.
 Facial massages of any kind may improve microcirculation and lymphatic drainage in the skin, thereby reducing swelling in the face and neck.
+However, these tools are not evidence based for restoring the collagen and other structural fibres in the neck to reduce wrinkles, crepiness and other signs of aging.

 Neck line fillers

 For deep horizontal creases on the neck, dermal fillers are a safe and effective treatment for neck rejuvenation.
-A super soft filler is injected precisely into these neck lines to plump them and efface the ridges.
+A soft filler is injected precisely into these neck lines to plump them and efface the ridges.

-Dermal fillers are soft gels containing hyaluronic acid.
+Dermal fillers are soft gels, typically containing hyaluronic acid.
 They are often used to remove lines and folds like laugh lines and neck lines.
 The effects of dermal fillers are reversible; and can be removed with an enzyme called hyalase.
 The results of neck line fillers last for 9 to 12 months.

 Neck line fillers are a convenient in clinic treatment with immediate results, even for deep lines.
 The disadvantages of neck line fillers is the lumpiness that may be felt along the creases.